J0s3f/bt747/dev/README.txt

 This single file constitutes the command line view.
 You'll be able to see that the Controller is used to initiate the work and that the Model is used to get the data.
 There are several cases where the Controller delegates directly to the Model.
-I prefered to follow the MVC paradigm rather than calling the Model to set values.
+I preferred to follow the MVC paradigm rather than calling the Model to set values.
 It allows future flexibility for extended controller operations (like checks) when values are changed.